 Is there a deadline for submission of application?

 Admission is determined on a competitive basis.
 The total number of students admitted to the program is based upon available facilities and faculty.
-Qualified applicants are admitted to the associate degree in nursing program annually for the fall semester and spring semester; however, students may be required to complete designated courses the summer or fall semester prior to the official admission.
+Qualified applicants are admitted to the associate degree in nursing program annually for the fall semester; however, students may be required to complete designated courses the summer prior to the official admission.
 Selection of applicants continues until all spaces in the class are filled.

 Deadline for admission to Fall semester is March 1st.

 Will I be a Registered Nurse (RN) after I complete the ADN Program?

 The awarding of the ADN does not license one as a registered nurse.
 The board of nursing in the state in which the applicant wishes to be registered administers a separate examination (NCLEX-RN).
 The Department of Nursing certifies completion of degree requirements, but meeting other requirements for licensure is the responsibility of the candidate.